qiyuqy/qiyuqy.github.io/_pages/cv.md

 Education
 ------
-   Ph.D. in Marketing, University of Pennsylvania, 2021 (expected)
+   Ph.D. in Marketing, University of Pennsylvania, 2021

    M.A. in Economics, Tsinghua University, 2016